Here we have Your Essential Midsummer Guide To Lawn Care

 Unleash The H20

 We know there have been hosepipe bans and sprinkler sanctions and all those sort of local government warnings.
-But if you are able to get your hose out there first thing in the morning and last thing at night, then do it because this will be enough to keep your lawn from going dormant and brown and all South African-looking.
+But if you are able to get your hose out there first thing in the morning and last thing at night, then do it.
+This will be enough to keep your lawn from going dormant and brown and all South African-looking.
 By just giving your lawn half an inch twice a week, you’ll bless your plants with deeper roots.
 Of course, if you’re wondering how to measure half an inch, all you need to do is pop a couple of buckets either side of your sprinkler and measure the amount you catch.
 Like we said, though, do it first thing in the morning and last thing at night, when the planet is cooler and evaporation is nought but an idea.